Quick answer

 • Don't let the dancer warm up or go on stage in a structurally compromised costume.
 A decorative rhinestone falling off mid-performance is a costume issue.
 A strap holding a bodice that pulls loose during a lift is a safety issue.
 Know the difference and hold the dancer until the structural repair is solid.

 • Don't wait until competition morning to check the repair kit.
 The kit belongs in the dance bag permanently, restocked after every event.
 Finding out the glue is empty or the safety pins are gone at 7am in a hotel room is avoidable.
 After every competition weekend, restock whatever was used before putting the bag away.
+The full backstage-fix-kit packing list (clear nail polish, safety pins in three sizes, fashion tape, travel hairspray, rosin, etc.) lives in the competition weekend packing checklist under the night-before bag-load.

 • Don't over-fix in the moment.
 A heavy layer of glue applied in a panic may save the rhinestone and ruin the surrounding fabric.
 A thin, precise application held firmly is enough.
-Backstage is not the place for a full costume repair: the goal is to get through the performance.
+Backstage is not the place for a full costume repair.
+The goal is to get through the performance.
 A proper repair happens after, at home, with time and the right tools.